laravel/docs/cache.md

 <a name="configuration"></a>
 ## Configuration

 Your application's cache configuration file is located at `config/cache.php`.
-In this file you may specify which cache driver you would like to be used by default throughout your application.
+In this file, you may specify which cache driver you would like to be used by default throughout your application.
 Laravel supports popular caching backends like [Memcached](https://memcached.org), [Redis](https://redis.io), [DynamoDB](https://aws.amazon.com/dynamodb), and relational databases out of the box.
 In addition, a file based cache driver is available, while `array` and "null" cache drivers provide convenient cache backends for your automated tests.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
 By default, Laravel is configured to use the `file` cache driver, which stores the serialized, cached objects on the server's filesystem.
 For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
 You may even configure multiple cache configurations for the same driver.